HusineRzaKhan/Railway_Management_System/README.md

-This simple project is created in Java language with Object Oriented Programming (OOP) technique;
+This simple project is created in Java language with Object Oriented Programming (OOP) technique;<br>
 <br>
 It has following features;<br>
      1. Login/Signup as Customer<br>